 Who the large holders are

-- Institutional foreign investors.
-Ingka Investments (the investment arm of the IKEA holding) holds 135,232 ha in Latvia following the consolidated acquisition of the Södra/Bergvik portfolio in early 2026.
-The transaction was valued at €720 million.
-That is roughly 5.6% of the country's entire private forest area in a single pair of hands.
+Institutional foreign investors form the largest block.
+Ingka Investments — the investment arm of the IKEA holding — holds 135,232 ha in Latvia following the consolidated acquisition of the Södra/Bergvik portfolio in early 2026.
+The transaction was valued at €720 million, representing roughly 5.6% of the country's entire private forest area in a single pair of hands.

-- Nordic forest products companies.
-Latvijas Finieris (a plywood group) is the largest Latvian private-sector player and the principal buyer of birch sawlogs.
-Stora Enso, Metsä, and UPM all operate Latvian SIA subsidiaries.
+Nordic forest products groups operate through Latvian SIA subsidiaries.
+Latvijas Finieris (a plywood holding) is the largest Latvian private-sector player and the principal buyer of birch sawlogs.
+Stora Enso, Metsä, and UPM follow the same channel.

-- Forest-specialised financial intermediaries.
-Local "forest holdings" operating a buy-improve-sell model: acquire young or low-quality forest, run sanitary fellings, clean up titles, and sell into the institutional segment after 5 to 8 years.
-There are no more than 10 to 15 such operators in the country, but they show up in every large transaction.
+Forest-specialised financial intermediaries run a buy-improve-sell model: acquire young or low-quality forest, run sanitary fellings, clean up titles, then sell into the institutional segment after 5–8 years.
+There are no more than 10–15 such operators nationwide, but they appear in every large transaction.

 What this means for the typical owner

-- Per-hectare prices vary by segment.
+Per-hectare prices vary by segment.
 Institutional buyers (Ingka, Latvijas Finieris) pay a premium for large consolidated portfolios — €4,500 to €5,500 per hectare on a 500+ ha single-lot purchase.
 An average 10 ha cadastre sells for 1.5 to 2 times less per hectare: €2,800 to €3,800.
-The discount reflects illiquidity.
+That gap is a discount for illiquidity, not for inferior timber.

-- The buyer is very likely better informed than you are.
+The buyer is very likely better informed than the seller.
 Institutional deals are prepared over months with an inventory specialist, a lawyer, and a forester involved.
-Buyers of 5 ha plots often follow the same model, just without publicity.
-The information asymmetry is structural.
+Buyers of 5 ha plots often follow the same model, just without publicity — the information asymmetry here is structural, not accidental.

-- Assembling a portfolio of cadastres takes years.
-If you want to reach the 100+ ha segment as a seller of a consolidated portfolio, that means 5 to 10 sequential acquisitions of neighbouring plots.
-The "buy cheap, sell to an institution in 8 years" financial model is realistic, but it requires capital and legal support.
+Assembling a portfolio of cadastres takes years.
+Reaching the 100+ ha segment as a seller of a consolidated portfolio requires 5–10 sequential acquisitions of neighbouring plots.
+The "buy cheap, sell to an institution in 8 years" model is realistic, but it requires capital and legal support throughout.

 What this means for the buyer

-- Regional strategy matters.
-Kurzeme is the most liquid private market (504k private compartments, low bark-beetle damage concentration).
+Regional strategy matters.
+Kurzeme is the most liquid private market (504,000 private compartments, low concentration of bark-beetle damage).
 Vidzeme is harder to enter because of state-sector dominance.
 Latgale offers the lowest per-hectare prices but has thinner haulage infrastructure.

 If you find a discrepancy in the registry

-Owners sometimes discover that the open VMD data for their cadastre lists compartments they sold long ago, or conversely that a recently acquired plot has not yet appeared.
-This is normal: the state registry is updated quarterly, and the inventory of any individual compartment is refreshed only once every 8 to 10 years on average.
-Between updates, the on-the-ground reality and the registry can drift apart.
+Owners sometimes discover that the open VMD data for their cadastre lists compartments they sold long ago, or that a recently acquired plot has not yet appeared.
+This is normal: the state registry is updated quarterly, while a given compartment is re-inventoried roughly once every 8–10 years.
+Between updates, on-the-ground reality and the registry can drift apart.

-- When buying, always cross-check the Land Book (Zemesgrāmata) extract against the VMD registry as of the transaction date.
+When buying, always cross-check the Land Book (Zemesgrāmata) extract against the VMD registry as of the transaction date.
+Relying on a single source is not enough — each document has its own shelf life.

-- If the registry is systematically wrong, the entry can be challenged through the territorial VMD office by submitting supporting documents.
-The procedure takes 30 to 60 days.
+If the registry is systematically wrong for a given cadastre, the entry can be challenged through the territorial VMD office by submitting supporting documents.
+The procedure takes 30–60 days.

 FAQ